 There’s no right or wrong time.
 Simply select a time that is appropriate for your business, brand or message.
 If your busy season is at the end of the year, choose a different time, but be consistent each year to amplify results.
 Regardless of timing, you need to ensure you stand out!
 Check out these 10 outstanding client appreciation campaigns and see what might work for you.

-Ten ideas to get you started
+10 client engagement tips to get you started

 - A Feng Shui consultant direct mails Chinese Astrology gift cards for a premium brand tea shop in time for Chinese New Year.